nalbury/promql-cli/README.md

 ```

+For more advanced graphing of prometheus data in your terminal, I highly recommend [grafterm](https://github.com/slok/grafterm).

 ### Metrics and Labels

 In addition to querying prometheus data, you can also query for metrics and labels available in the dataset.